-Once you are done with your OG meta tags, you can check how everything looks like with the help of Open Graph Object Debugger, a tool created by Facebook.
+Once you are done with your OG meta tags, you can check what everything looks like with the help of Open Graph Object Debugger, a tool created by Facebook.

-Twitter cards are very similar to OG tags (title, description, image, etc.), but they are used exclusively by Twitter.
-Though now tweets can exceed historic 140 characters, these cards are a nice extension that allows your tweet to stand out in the crowd of common text tweets.
+Twitter (now X) cards are very similar to OG tags (title, description, image, etc.), but they are used exclusively by X. Though now posts can exceed 280 characters, these cards are a nice extension that allows your tweet to stand out in the crowd of common text posts.

-There are a few types of twitter cards out there:
+There are a few types of cards out there: